-To disable Show Formulas, click on the Formula tab in the top ribbon menu and then click on Show Formulas option in Formula Audition section.
+1. Select the Formula tab in the top-menu bar and click on Show Formulas option in Formula Audition section.

-Now, you should be able to see a regular worksheet with no formulas being visible in the cells.
+Now, you should be able to see a regular worksheet with results of the Formulas being visible in the Cells.

 3. Excel Treating Formula As Text

-In this case, it is likely that Excel is treating formula in this particular Cell or group of cells as Text.
+In this case, the problem is due to Excel treating formula in a certain Cell or group of cells as Text.

-When Excel thinks that a Formula is Text, it simply displays whatever Formula that you type in the Cells and does not try to evaluate the Formula.
+When Excel treats a Formula as Text in any Cell, it simply displays whatever the Formula is typed or entered in the Cells and does not try to evaluate the Formula.